 Tourism is the largest industry in the world and as such has the power to greatly benefit communities and elevate people’s standards of living.
-I had an opportunity to ask Enrique Valdes Garcia, who is the Cultural and Sustainable Tourism Director at Mayaland Resorts, which has been family owned and operated since 1921.
+I had an opportunity to ask Enrique Valdes Garcia, who is the Cultural and Sustainable Tourism Director at Mayaland Resorts, in Mexico.
+The resorts have been family owned and operated since 1921.

 Its founder, Fernando Barbachano Peon, is credited as the nation’s first tourism industry pioneer that helped to introduce many travelers to the glories of the Yucatan and the magic of the Mayan culture.
 The properties have also been verified by the Rainforest Alliance.